American Farmland Trust and the State of New York Announce Grant Awards to Help Bring a New Generation of Farmers onto the Land

-ALBANY, N.Y. —, in partnership with the State of New York, announces selection of 20 organizations across New York state who will now serve as Regional Navigators to support Regional Navigators will collectively receive $170,000 in grant awards to support their work in helping new farmers find land and assisting landowners and retiring farmers who wish to keep their land in farming.
+ALBANY, N.Y. —American Farmland Trust, in partnership with the State of New York, announces the selection of 20 organizations across New York state who will now serve as Regional Navigators to support Farmland for New Generation New York.
+Regional Navigators will collectively receive $170,000 in grant awards to support their work in helping new farmers find land and assisting landowners and retiring farmers who wish to keep their land in farming.

 Regional Navigators for Farmland for a New Generation New York will dedicate staff time and share specialized local expertise to assist farmers and landowners in their region.
 They will serve as advisors, applying knowledge of regional conditions and resources to offer support, including one-on-one assistance, workshops and other opportunities tailored to address local needs to help farmers find land, and aid farmland owners or current farmers in finding someone to continue farming on their land.

 “Thanks to the leadership of Governor Cuomo and the State Legislature, Farmland for a New Generation New York offers one of the nation’s most progressive approaches to bringing a new generation of farmers on to the land,” said David Haight, New York state director and vice president of programs for American Farmland Trust.
 “This program brings together partners from across New York to help a diverse community of new farmers as well as senior farmers and landowners looking to keep their land in farming.”

 Launched in October 2018 and funded in the FY2018-19 state budget, Farmland for a New Generation New York is coordinated by AFT in partnership with the State of New York, Cornell Cooperative Extension, land trusts, agricultural organizations and others to help new and existing farmers, including many traditionally underserved populations, such as immigrants, refugees, people of color and indigenous people, to find farmland in New York.